amadeuszi/TheVoice/README.md

 Source of the program has to be given directly when opening the program.
 ####For example:
 'java TheVoice --source=./ --processors=top5,count --filters=./filter1.txt:pronouns.txt Madonna Boney_M'
-*'--source=' After that you have to give the path to the directory, in which there are located directories representing artists
+* `--source=` After that you have to give the path to the directory, in which there are located directories representing artists
-*'--processors=' you decide what program has to do
+* `--processors=` you decide what program has to do
-  'count' means that it should count how many distinct words given artists use.
+  `count` means that it should count how many distinct words given artists use.
 The results are sorted so you can see who has the best linguistic skills.
-  'top5' means that it should find the most frequently used 5 words.
+  `top5` means that it should find the most frequently used 5 words.
-*'--filters=' you give the paths to files of words that will be ignored, files have to be separated by ':'
+* `--filters=` you give the paths to files of words that will be ignored, files have to be separated by ':'
 After that you have to name what artists should be processed.
 In the source folder there should be directories named like these artists, but instead of '_' you should use space in the name of directory.
 So in our example there should be at least two directories "Boney M" and "Madonna"